alvfig/calclm/README.md

 Press the Remove buttons (&times;) to remove each accelerator.
 To remove all those at once, choose the Remove button located at the top, near the "Resource" header.

-The buttons Store to Memory and Clear Memory can reserve a previous result to add up to another set of accelerators.
+The buttons Store to Memory and Clear Memory can reserve a previous result to add up to another set of accelerators or contact Lady WB on Lords Mobile game.

 ## Install